adidharmatoru/remo/README.md

 npm run dev
 ```

-This will start the server on http://localhost:3000, where you can access the Remo.
+This will start the server on http://localhost:3000, where you can access Remo.

 ## Contributing